Mind the Game: Reception

+Critical response

 After the first episode of Mind the Game was uploaded, Jimmy Traina of Sports Illustrated called the podcast "a must listen".
-Traina wrote that since Redick already proved himself a "tremendous podcaster" in the space and added that James' foray into podcasting was successful, calling him "a natural" and praising his mixture of "X's and O's with fun and lightheartedness".
+Traina wrote that Redick already proved himself a "tremendous podcaster" in the space.
+He added that James's foray into podcasting was successful, calling him "a natural" and praising his mixture of "X's and O's with fun and lightheartedness".

 LeBron James (pictured in 2009) has received both critical praise for his podcasting and criticism for his decision to launch Mind the Game.

 Writing on the series after its first five episodes premiered, Kang wrote that "The show's gambit is to bring star power and the perspective of real insiders to analytical commentary, renegotiating the sportswriter's balance between geeky shoptalk and the audience's love of narratives".
 Marcus Thompson II of The New York Times wrote positively of James' and Redick's work on the podcast, opining that although "it drips with pretension at times" and "occasionally delves into condescending tones", audiences should "be patient" with the show as the hosts "eventually descend to proletarian realms".
 Thompson II added that "Most of the episodes are actually spent right where you want them: talking ball, breaking down plays and players, rehashing memories.
 You don't even notice the swirls and sips because it's too captivating when [James] slides into his zone of explanation".
 Thompson praised the chemistry between James and Redick, calling the latter a "worthy floor general" for the show and writing that:

 Vulnerability, clearly, is to be coaxed out of [James].
 The show could certainly use more of it.
 But Redick squeezes out enough to avoid predictability.

 It's [James'] analysis of it all, the triumphs and the struggles, that offers the show's greatest gems and makes it a compelling digestion.

 Stephen A. Smith, the host of ESPN's First Take talk show stated that "numerous coaches, Black coaches, called me expressing how they took issue with that podcast taking place".
 Smith also opined that James' decision to launch the podcast in the middle of the 2023–24 NBA season while the Lakers' then head coach Darvin Ham was on the "hot seat" was an "egregious thing".
 Smith added that many of the coaches who contacted him felt that it "hurt" Ham's standing as the Lakers' coach.
 Ham was fired from his position following the Lakers' elimination from the 2024 NBA playoffs and Redick emerged as a widely reported candidate for the vacancy; ESPN analyst and reporter Andraya Carter stated that Mind the Game reflected Redick's ambitions to be an NBA coach.
 ESPN sportswriter Brian Windhorst was also critical of the podcast, though about its content, opining that NBA fans want to view shows covering the league's drama and would not want to engage with basketball media that is centered around "X's and O's".